dask/dask/docs/source/diagnostics-distributed.rst

 Required Packages
 ~~~~~~~~~~~~~~~~~

-If you are unable to see the dashboard (404 error), you might also be missing some of the
+Bokeh must be installed in your scheduler's environment to run the dashboard.
+If it's not the dashboard page will instruct you to install it.

+Depending on your configuration, you might also need to install ``jupyter-server-proxy`` to access the dashboard.
 packages required to build it.
 Check that you have both ``bokeh`` and ``jupyter-server-proxy``
 installed.